porres/pd-cyclone/README.md

 Cyclone 0.3-0 was the major overhaul in Cyclone, where almost all of its objects got updated to the latest Max 7 version (Max 7.3.5).
 Many bugs were also fixed, the documentation was rewritten from scratch and new objects were included.
 Check the provided **CHANGELOG.txt** file for the details in all version changes.

 Currently, Cyclone still hasn't reached full compatibility to Max 7.3.5 .
 Some functionalities that depend on "transport" or "dictionaries" haven't been implemented and actually will never be.
 Porres, the main current maintainer of Cyclone has a new project called ELSE and some of the missing things in Cyclone can be found there (like an alternative to using 'transport').
 ELSE also has many alternatives to objects in Cyclone.
 Therefore, Cyclone is not in much active development these days and the main goal is to maintain the library, and fix bugs (hence avoid including newer things).

+A couple of objects in Cyclone are now borrowed from ELSE, like [pink~] and [comment] (this one based on ELSE's [note]).
+These objects are backwards compatible and offer more stuff than the orginal MAX object, so not really fully compatible.

 The only object that hasn't been updated yet to MAX 7.3.5 is [mtr] and this is on the To Do list.
-The [comment] object will most likely always miss 'bubble' stuff from Max 6+.
+The [comment] object will most likely always miss 'bubble' stuff from Max 6+ and is not a prper clone as already described.
 Other minor incomatibility issues are described in the help files of corresponding objects.
 Cyclone may still incorporate new functionalities in existing objects from Max 8 (current release) and newer 9+ versions in the future, but we can't promise it.

-Nonetheless, things like 'mc' compatiblity won't likely be possible or make it into Cyclone cause it's too much work!
+Nonetheless, things like 'mc' compatiblity is now possible in Pd as of version 0.54-0, which supports multichannel connections and users can build their own "mc" like abstractions using [clone].
+On the other hand, objects from ELSE already has objects with multichannel support.

 -------